bqrichards/karmabot/README.md

 ### Testing
 To run unit testing, run the command `poetry run pytest`, or using Make, `make test`.

-To run unit testing and generate coverage, run the command `poetry run coverage html`, or using Make, `make coverage`.
+To generate coverage, run the command `poetry run coverage html`, or using Make, `make coverage`.

 ## License